manolisliolios/vue-sui-wallet/README.md

 ### Access current account and API

 You can use the composable inside your "script setup" using the following code.
-In order to use the wallet's API, do the following:

 ```
 const suiWallet = useSuiWallet();